amanasj/OCT-Feature-Mapper/README.md

 <br>

-Full windows executable file for a local GUI to analyse images.
+Full windows or MAC executable file for a local GUI to analyse images.
 See Releases in the right sidebar  --->

 <br>